ultramango/gear360pano/README.md

     sudo cp multiblend /usr/local/bin

 Package exists for [Arch Linux](https://aur.archlinux.org/packages/multiblend/).

+[GNU Parallel](https://www.gnu.org/software/parallel/) is needed if using ```-p``` option (greatly speeds-up processing).
+It is a standard package that can be installed using your package manager, example:

+    apt-get install parallel

 Finally: clone or download zip of this project then unpack it somewhere.